maylay/postActiv/README.md

 directory, and then run the Install.php file, which will guide you through further setup.
 You will want to have a database available for postActiv, of course.

+For users of Debian linux and it's derivatives, in the /scripts/ directory there resides a BASH script which will completely automate installation of postActiv.

 The postActiv repository also contains MoonMan's SensitiveContent as a submodule, which allows users to block the display of attachments on posts